input-output-hk/partner-chains/toolkit/pallets/native-token-management/README.md

     node -->|👥 **calls** *set_main_chain_scripts* via governance or sudo for configuration| nativeTokenManagement node -->|💰 **processes** *TokenTransferData* for native token movement| nativeTokenManagement
 ```

 ## Migration

-See the guide in `docs/developer-guides/native-token-migration-guide.md` for how to add this feature to an already running chain.
+For adding this feature to an already running chain, refer to the migration guide in `docs/developer-guides/native-token-migration-guide.md`.